I regret allowing them to own computer gadget at an early age

 Viral videos of abusive kids

 In July 2019, a boy in Taiwan was punished when his iPad was confiscated.
 He retaliated by posing to jump off their condominium, according to a certain Jasmine Teng.
 He appeared to be wanting to go back when he slipped and fell all the way.
 In another video, a student bullied his teacher who confiscated his iPhone.
 In China, a boy is seen kicking his mother because of the same reason.

 One of my children despised rules and begrudgingly did chores.
-Most alarming was the angst and refusal to join the regular family devotions and prayer time.
+Most alarming was the angst and refusal to join family devotions and prayer time.
 When I asked why do you think you have this attitude, the answer was “I don’t know Dad.”
-While it is not the same with everyone, it’s mostly boys who struggle with video addiction, but girls too can be addicted to gadgets.
+I didn’t know what else to do as well until God reminded me to “claim” my authority as the leader of the house and not give up.

-→ Glimpse of bad video games your teen might be playing
+→ Demonic video games your teen might be playing